 The experience provided to NICA student-athletes is only possible because of the contributions of dozens of volunteers at each race.
 On behalf of our student-athletes, our coaches, league directors and the NICA team, we thank you for devoting time from your weekend and/or parents who spend time away from spectating your racing student-athlete, in support high school mountain bike racing.
 Thank you also for taking the time to carefully read the guidelines for your position.
 Please email your volunteer coordinator or league director if you have any questions, feedback or concerns.

-ANNOUNCING ASSISTANT VOLUNTEER GUIDELINES (PDF)
+ANNOUNCING ASSISTANT INSTRUCTIONS (PDF)

 COURSE SETTING GUIDELINES (PDF)